andrazjelenc/devops-notes/k8s-bare-metal.md

 ## Day 7: Ingress
 [Back to top](#k8s-bare-metal)

-If we used Load Balancer service do to L2 load balancing, we use Ingress to do L7 load balancing.
-It can be realized on many different ways.
+If we used Load Balancer service to do L2 load balancing, we use Ingress to do L7 load balancing.
+It can be done multiple ways.
 With Nginx or HAProxy for example.
 We will go with Nginx.

 We first need to deploy ingress controller.
 ```